PowerShell/platyPS/EndToEndTests/SMA.Help.md

 Microsoft.PowerShell.Management                                                      3.1.0.0

 ```
-This command gets the Microsoft.PowerShell.Management module by specifying the module's fully qualified name, with the FullyQualifiedName parameter.
+This command gets the Microsoft.PowerShell.Management module by specifying the module’s fully qualified name, with the FullyQualifiedName parameter.
 The command then pipes the results into Format-Table, to format the results as a table with Name and Version as the column headings.